clebig/vitalpbx_ha/README.md

  vpbx-monitor   (service:vpbx-monitor): Started vitalpbx1.local
 </pre>

-We see that the server2 is in the stop state, this is why we must return it to normal state again by applying the following command:<br>
+We see that the server2 is in the stop state, therefore we must return it to normal state again by applying the following command:<br>

 <pre>
 [root@vitalpbx2 /]# <strong>pcs cluster unstandby vitalpbx2.local</strong>